vectorgrp/sil-kit-adapters-tap/README.md

 Lastly, update the LD_LIBRARY_PATH in your Android environment to point to the location of the SIL Kit shared library, which can be found in the generated lib folder.

 ## b) Getting Started with pre-built Adapter and Demos
-Download a preview or release of the adapter directly from [Vector SIL Kit Adapter for TAP devices Releases](https://github.com/vectorgrp/sil-kit-adapters-tap/releases).
+Download a preview or release of the adapter directly from [SIL Kit Adapter for TAP devices Releases](https://github.com/vectorgrp/sil-kit-adapters-tap/releases).

-If not already existent on your system you should also download a SIL Kit Release directly from [Vector SIL Kit Releases](https://github.com/vectorgrp/sil-kit/releases).
+If not already existent on your system you should also download a SIL Kit Release directly from [SIL Kit Releases](https://github.com/vectorgrp/sil-kit/releases).
 You will need this for being able to start a sil-kit-registry.

 ## Install the sil-kit-adapter-tap (optional)